yakivy/dupin/README.md

         Future.successful(allowedNames(name))
 }
 ```
-So to be able to handle checks that return `Future[Boolean]`, you just need to define your own validator type with builder:
+So to be able to handle checks that return `Future[Boolean]`, you just need to define your own validator type with partially applied builder:
 ```scala
 import dupin._
 import scala.concurrent.Future